17.04.2023

 • Process understanding

-• Highlighting the risks that can arise from a transfer, such as cross-contamination risks, etc.
+• Illumination of the risks that may arise from a transfer, for example cross-contamination risks, etc.

 • Ultimately, this also has a major impact on process validation

-Batches that were manufactured with modified processes are not included in a stability program, for example.
+Batches manufactured with modified processes are not included in a stability program.

-Equipment is frequently changed to avoid contamination.
-These changes are evaluated too little or not at all with regard to the previously validated process and sometimes lead to a recall.
-Furthermore, in the event of a change, there is a lack of data on new manufacturing processes to confirm the corresponding, previous drug quality.
+For avoidance of contamination, equipment is changed frequently.
+These changes are evaluated too little or not at all and there is a recall.
+In addition, in the event of a change, data on new manufacturing processes are missing in order to confirm the corresponding, previous drug quality.

-To this end, the FDA often requires a comprehensive, independent assessment of the change management system.
+To this end, the FDA often requires a comprehensive, independent evaluation of the change management system.
 The review should cover the entire change management process.
-The Change Management Programme takes particular account of the fact that changes may be included in the stability programme, arrangements for qualification and validation activities are taken into account and the effectiveness of changes is determined.
+The Change Management Programme should also take into account, in particular, that changes may be included in the stability programme, that arrangements for qualification and validation activities are taken into account and that the effectiveness of changes is determined.
 In addition, the reliability of the production is to be evaluated.

-There are 4 key positions that also need to be challenged in order to ensure successful technology transfer:
+There are 4 key positions that also need to be challenged to ensure successful technology transfer:

 • Cleaning validation

-For this reason, the validation plan often requires that all improvements or changes to the device and equipment design and at the same time the avoidance/elimination of human error are described.
+For this reason, the validation plan often requires that all improvements or changes to the device and equipment design and at the same time the prevention/elimination of human error be described.

-These are just a few of the many things that need to be taken into account for further production purposes.
+These are just a few of the many necessary things for further manufacturing purposes that need to be considered.

 Share post: